jennifer-spillane/cerianthus/ceri2020_maker.md

 I'm only planning two MAKER runs, but if the busco scores are quite different between them, then I'll know it might make more sense to keep going.

 After I ran the ending stuff (right before "extras", above), I ran busco on the "ceri_maker1.all.maker.proteins.fasta" file, and it was unfortunately, a little lower than I'd hoped.
 The complete BUSCO score is 53.6% for the euk database, and 55.1% for the met one.
 Sadly, this is probably because the transcriptomic reads we have for this species are so bad and/or incomplete, and there isn't a ton we can do about that.

+### Adding in transcriptomes

+Paper just came out (Klompen, Macrander, Reitzel, and Stampar) that published four cerianthid transcriptomes, including ours!
+So I downloaded all the reads to a new directory (/mnt/lustre/macmaneslab/jlh1023/cerianthid/maker_2020/transcriptomes).

+Then I ran the ORP on them using scripts like this "Isarachnanthus_nocturnus_orp.sh", and then I took the resulting transcriptomes, and popped them into the newest run of MAKER.
+The Pachycerianthus borealis one is in the "est" section, and the other three are in the "altest" section.
+I think having more closely related organisms and a better transcriptome is going to help a ton.

+I stopped the second run because I hadn't spread it across enough nodes, and it will have to run the first steps again too, which is unfortunate, but hopefully it won't take as long as last time.

+So the most up-to-date MAKER run is running from the script "maker_mpi.sh" in the same directory as all the others, but it will be spitting out files with "ceri_maker3" as the prefix, even though it's really more like 2.5.